HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     Refer to the list of features that were released in the following HCL DX 9.5 releases:

     -   HCL DX 9.5 CF227 release: **V227.0.0
-        -  Livesync is enabled for Style-Sheet Components under WCM Design Library.
+        -  Livesync is enabled for Style-sheet Components under WCM Design Library.

     -   HCL DX 9.5 CF226 release: **V226.0.0
         -  [Enabled TLS certificate validation while using DXClient.](#configuring-tls-certificate-validation-for-secure-connections)